CodeWithAloha/hawaii-datatables/README.md

 To get started with this project, the only thing you'll need is a tool/webserver that can serve files over http.
-I typically use python since it's installed by default in most disitributions and with a short one-liner, you can server static files.
+I typically use python since it's installed by default in most disitributions and with a short one-liner, you can serve static files.

+Cut and paste the following python snippet into your terminal:

 ```shell
 python -c $'import SimpleHTTPServer;\nSimpleHTTPServer.SimpleHTTPRequestHandler.extensions_map[""] = "text/plain";\nSimpleHTTPServer.test();' "50001"